pzhaojohnson/RNA2Drawer/README.md

 <em>What base annotations are available?</em> In the `Annotate` dropdown menu, the colors of bases can be set, and circles can be drawn behind bases with customizable outlines and fills.

 <em>Can bases be colored according to chemical structure probing data?</em> Yes, via the option in the `Annotate` dropdown menu.
-This feature allows bases to be colored according to any list of data as well.
+This feature allows bases to be sequentially colored according to any list of data as well.

 <em>Can I draw DNA instead of RNA?</em> Yes, when entering a new structure or opening one from a file, you can parse the sequence as DNA.
 You can also convert an existing RNA structure to DNA (see [Other Customizations](#other-customizations)).